 In 1993, an American company produced their own version of Speed Racer, called The New Adventures of Speed Racer, which was an attempt to cast the franchise in a contemporary style.
 This new version did not resonate with viewers, and the series only lasted for 13 episodes.

 In 1997, a new Speed Racer series was produced in Japan, and a new version for the U.S. that was based off this series was produced by DiC in 2002.
 Speed Racer X aired during Nickelodeon’s short-lived action block called “Slam.”
-The series was discontinued after a few weeks, when Nickelodeon suddenly pulled all of the “Slam” programs off the air.
-Unfortunately, the future of the series is uncertain, since DiC and Speed Racer Enterprises are embroiled in lawsuits for control of the series.
-However, even if the lawsuits are ever resolved, this series will never be completed due to production problems, since only 34 out of 52 episodes were ever produced.
+The series was discontinued after a few weeks, when Nickelodeon suddenly pulled all the “Slam” programs off the air.

 Speed Racer is an anime classic.
 The stories themselves are interesting to watch, and the viewer finds themselves rooting for Speed in each race that he enters.
 However, as the series goes on, some of the story premises become stranger and stranger.
 And I also have to say that I tend to enjoy the earlier episodes in the series more than I do the later episodes.

 The one major weakness of the series is how the dubbing was done.
 The decision was made to have the voice actors talk rather quickly, so at times, it can be a little hard to understand what’s being said.
 Also, due to this method of dubbing, there are times that the series becomes unintentionally funny.
-I wish there was a legal way to watch Speed Racer with the original Japanese audio with English subtitles, because I have a feeling that I would probably enjoy the series even more than I do now if I could see the original Japanese.
+FUNimation Entertainment, who has the North American license for the series at the time of this writing, has only released the original Japanese version in a very expensive box set.
+While I’m curious as about the original version of the series, I can’t justify the exorbitant price tag in order to watch the show in the original Japanese.

 Even with some the series’ weaknesses near the end of its run, I would still recommend that viewers who are interested in learning more about classic anime should watch Speed Racer at least once in their lives.